adap/flower/baselines/README.md

     ```
 3. Ensure you follow the step showing after running the script above.
 This will ensure that a Python project is properly constructed for your baseline.
 4. Then, go inside your baseline directory and continue with the steps detailed in `EXTENDED_README.md` and `README.md`.
-5. Once you have your code is ready and you have checked that following the instructions in your `README.md` the Python environment can be created correctly and that running the code following your instructions can reproduce the experiments in the paper, you just need to create a Pull Request (PR).
+5. Once your code is ready and you have checked that following the instructions in your `README.md` the Python environment can be created correctly and that running the code following your instructions can reproduce the experiments in the paper, you just need to create a Pull Request (PR).
 Then, the process to merge your baseline into the Flower repo will begin!

 Further resources: